Royal Army Medical Corps: The Department after Crimea

 The regimental basis of appointment for MOs continued until 1873, when a coordinated army medical service was set up.
 To join, a doctor needed to be qualified, single, and aged at least 21, and then undergo a further examination in physiology, surgery, medicine, zoology, botany and physical geography including meteorology, and also to satisfy various other requirements (including having dissected the whole body at least once and having attended 12 midwifery cases); the results were published in three classes by the Army Medical School.
 In 1884 the medical officers of the Army Medical Department were brought together with the quartermasters who provided their supplies to form the Army Medical Staff, which was given command of the Medical Staff Corps (which consisted entirely of other ranks).

 Nevertheless, there was much unhappiness in the Army Medical Service in the following years as medical officers did not have military rank but "advantages corresponding to relative military rank" (such as choice of quarters, rates of lodging money, servants, fuel and light, allowances on account of injuries received in action, and pensions and allowances to widows and families).
 They had inferior pay in India, excessive amounts of Indian and colonial service (being required to serve in India six years at a stretch), and less recognition in honours and awards.
 They did not have their own identity as did the Army Service Corps, whose officers did have military rank.
 A number of complaints were published, and the British Medical Journal campaigned loudly.
 For over two years from 27 July 1887 there were no recruits to the Army Medical Department.
 A parliamentary committee reported in 1890, highlighting the doctors' injustices.
 There was no response from the Secretary of State for War.
 The British Medical Association, the Royal College of Physicians and others redoubled their protests.
-Eventually, by authority of a royal warrant dated 25 June 1898, officers and soldiers providing medical services were incorporated into a new body known by its present name, the Royal Army Medical Corps; its first Colonel-in-Chief was Prince Arthur, Duke of Connaught.
+Eventually, by authority of a royal warrant dated 25 June 1898, officers and soldiers providing medical services were incorporated into a new body known as the Royal Army Medical Corps; its first Colonel-in-Chief was Prince Arthur, Duke of Connaught.